Roger Clarke's Web-Site

 8. Conclusions

-The purpose of the research reported in this article was to contribute to improved IS practice and practice-oriented IS research in relation to the authorization process, within its broader context of identity management.
-The analysis has demonstrated that conventional theory relating to Identity Management (IdM) embodies inadequate modelling of the relevant real-world phenomena, internal inconsistencies, unhelpful terms, and confused definitions.
-It has demonstrated that by extending a previously-published pragmatic metatheoretic model (PMM), those inadequacies and inconsistencies can be overcome.
+The purpose of the research reported in this article was to contribute to improved IS practice and practice-oriented IS research in relation to authorization and access control processes, within the broader context of identity management.
+The analysis has demonstrated that conventional theory relating to Identity Management (IdM) embodies inadequate modelling of the relevant real-world phenomena, internal inconsistencies, unhelpful terms, and conceptual and definitional confusion.
+By applying an extended version of a previously-published pragmatic metatheoretic model (PMM), those inadequacies and inconsistencies can be overcome.

 The benefits of substantial changes in this field would accrue to all stakeholders.
-Organisations can achieve greater effectiveness in their operations, and better manage business risks, and can do so in an efficient manner, by authenticating the Assertions that actually matter.
-Individuals will be relieved of the intrusions and inconveniences that are unnecessary or disproportionate to the need, and subjected to only the effort, inconvenience and costs that are justified by the nature of their interactions and dependencies.
-For this to be achieved, this research needs to be applied in the field, and the theory used as a lens by theorists, standards-producers, public policy organisations, designers and service-providers.
+Organisations can achieve greater effectiveness in their operations, better manage business risks, and operate more efficiently, by authenticating the Assertions that matter.
+Individuals will be relieved of inconveniences and intrusions that are unnecessary or disproportionate to the need, and subjected to only the effort, inconvenience, costs and intrusions that are justified by the nature of their interactions and dependencies.
+For this outcome to be achieved, this research needs to be applied in the field, and the theory used as a lens by theorists, standards-producers, public policy organisations, designers and service-providers.

 Reference List